Towards Learning Universal Audio Representations: Method

 \subsection{Training Frameworks and Architectures}

 We perform an extensive empirical comparison of training objectives and models.
+We use AudioSet \cite{gemmeke2017audio} as the training dataset, due to its combined advantages of size and availability of labels for the supervised setting.

 First, we focus our study on two dominant paradigms for pretraining: supervised classification \cite{kong2019panns, gong2021ast} and self-supervised contrastive learning (SimCLR) \cite{saeed2020contrastive, wang2021multi, wang2021multimodal, spijkervet2021contrastive}.
-We use AudioSet \cite{gemmeke2017audio} as the training dataset, due to its combined advantages of size and availability of labels for the supervised setting.
 We compare the two training objectives across a large set of models used recently for audio representation learning, listed in Table~\ref{tab:arch_results}.
 Note that most models are adopted from the vision domain; they treat spectrograms as images and do not distinguish time and frequency dimensions.
 We use example mixing to augment spectrograms, whose effectiveness has been demonstrated in both settings \cite{kong2019panns, wang2021multi}.
-Note that for sound classification, techniques including class-balanced data loading and model ensembles can boost the performance on the AudioSet benchmark \cite{kong2019panns, gong2021ast}, and pretraining on large image datasets can also significantly improve the performance of methods like ViT \cite{gong2021ast}.
+Also, for sound classification, techniques including class-balanced data loading and model ensembles can boost the performance on the AudioSet benchmark \cite{kong2019panns, gong2021ast}, and pretraining on large image datasets can also significantly improve the performance of methods like ViT \cite{gong2021ast}.
 For the sake of simplicity, we leave the exploration of such orthogonal directions for future work.

 Second, we extend our study to other strongly performing approaches that explicitly model the time dimension, namely BYOL-A \cite{niizumi2021byol}, CPC \cite{oord2018representation, schneider2019wav2vec, wang2020contrastive} and masked prediction using Wav2Vec2.0 \cite{baevski2020wav2vec}.
 We reproduce these methods to evaluate them on our benchmark.